ipsss/accounting-system/readme.md

 **Instructions**

-Fisrt, input "Add Income" for income or "Add Expenses" for expense.
+Fisrt, input "Add Income" for income or "Add Expense" for expense.
 Then, input the number of records you want to add.
 After that, input different data according to the instrution of the screen.